When is freshman orientation? What will happen during orientation?

 You will not have the opportunity to see your specific room, although you will be given a tour of your assigned building and a sample room.
 This will give you a clear idea of room size, layout, and residence hall facilities (laundry, dining, recreation, etc.).
 Because students participating in youth camps live in our residence halls throughout the summer, we are unable to open and show a number of specific rooms for privacy and security reasons.

-If you are unable to attend any of the orientation programs offered in June or July, we offer a "last chance" one-day orientation program for fall semester on Friday, August 19, 2011.
+If you are unable to attend any of the orientation programs offered in June or July, we offer a "last chance" one-day orientation program for fall semester.
 Because the 2-day orientation programs in June and July are more comprehensive, we recommend that you do your best to fit one of those into your schedule.